faisaldialpad/hellouniverse/README.md

 4. Find the post order successor for a given node.
 [Idea: if the current node is a right child then its parent is the post order successor, else leftmost of parent's right child]
 5. Iteratively do a pre order traversal of a tree.
 [Idea: You will need a stack]
 6. Iteratively do a post order traversal of a tree.
 [Idea: You will need 2 stacks]
-7. Given 2 arrays.Imagine you are making bst from each array.u need to tell whether 2 bsts will be identical or not without actually constructing the tree.
-Ex: 1 2 3 and 1 3 2 will construct the same tree.
-[Idea: The 1st element is the root, elements less that root will be in the left subtree and elements grater than root will be in the right subtree]

 ## Questions